 This field shows the current time mode setting.
-Possible settings are UTC, GPS and Local.
-Since NTP always uses UTC, this setting only affects any optional Time Code Output or Serial Time Output.
-For example, if your Unison has a Time Code Output and this field shows Local, then the time contained in the Time Code Output will be Local time but NTP will remain at UTC time.
-To change the time mode setting use the gntptimemodeconfig command via the network/serial port.
+Possible settings are UTC, GPS, Local-auto and Local-manual.
+Since NTP always uses UTC, this setting only affects any optional AM Code Output (time code) or Serial Time Output.
+For example, if your Unison has a time code output and this field shows Local-manual, then the time contained in the time code output will be local time but NTP will remain at UTC time.
+To change the time mode setting use the front-panel keypad/display or the cntptimemodeconfig command via the network/serial port.
+Note: Local-auto derives the local offset and DST from the information embedded in the CDMA timing signal.
+Local-manual derives the local offset and DST from information entered by the user.